Video Individual Counting and Tracking from Moving Drones: A Benchmark and Methods: Introduction

-Beyond the datasets, accurately counting or tracking dense crowds in an entire video remains highly challenging.
-Existing multi-object tracking (MOT) methods \cite{ByteTrack, DanceTrack, TrackFormer, MOTIP, SparseTrack, MOTinDark, DiffusionTrack} are generally effective only in simple scenarios with few and relatively large targets, but degrade severely in dense crowds and under complex motion.
-Video individual counting (VIC) methods \cite{DRNet, PGDTR, uavvic} are proposed to decompose video-level counting into estimating the number of pedestrians in the initial frame and the inflow pedestrian count for each subsequent frame.
-However, this paradigm relies heavily on accurate localization, which is extremely difficult in dense crowds, causing localization errors to accumulate and significantly degrade counting accuracy.
-Although density map-based VIC methods \cite{MDC, FMDC} partially alleviate this issue, the lack of explicit identity supervision leads to unstable convergence and poor interpretability.
-Moreover, methods that compute cross-attention between feature maps of adjacent frames to estimate inflow density map \cite{MDC, FCCF} incur high computational costs, making them unsuitable for efficient deployment in real-world applications.
+Beyond dataset limitations, accurately counting or tracking dense crowds in videos captured by highly dynamic drones remains challenging.
+Existing multi-object tracking (MOT) methods~\cite{ByteTrack, DanceTrack, TrackFormer, MOTIP, SparseTrack, DiffusionTrack} are generally effective only in simple scenarios with few and relatively large targets, but their performance degrades severely in dense crowds and under complex motion.
+VIC methods~\cite{DRNet, PGDTR, uavvic} are proposed to decompose video-level counting into estimating the number of pedestrians in the initial frame and the inflow pedestrian count for each subsequent frame.
+However, current methods heavily rely on accurate localization and strict one-to-one association, which are extremely difficult in dense crowds.
+As a result, localization and association errors accumulate and significantly degrade counting accuracy.
+Although density map-based VIC methods~\cite{MDC, FMDC} partially alleviate this issue, directly regressing the inflow, outflow, or shared density map remains challenging and lacks interpretability.
+Moreover, methods that compute cross-attention between feature maps of adjacent frames to estimate inflow density map~\cite{MDC, FCCF} incur high computational costs, making them unsuitable for efficient deployment in real-world applications.

-In this paper, we study a practical problem:"\textbf{\textit{How to achieve accurate and efficient crowd counting and tracking in complex, large-scale scenes with dense crowds?}}" To achieve this goal, the following challenges need to be addressed: 1) First, it is necessary to construct a dataset comprised of videos captured by moving drones in large-scale, complex environments with dense crowds to support model training and evaluation.
-The dataset should cover diverse lighting conditions, various shooting angles, and different flight altitudes to capture the complexity of real-world environments.
-2) Second, accurate, interpretable, and efficient algorithms are required to count and track pedestrians with distinct identities in videos captured by moving drones in complex and crowded environments (see Fig. \ref{fig:motivation} (d) $\sim$ (e)).
+In this paper, we study a practical yet underexplored problem: ``\textbf{\textit{How to achieve accurate and efficient crowd counting and tracking in complex, large-scale scenes with dense crowds?}}'' To address this and overcome the aforementioned limitations, we first introduce a new large-scale dataset for video individual counting and tracking from moving drone perspectives in large-scale scenes with dense crowds.
+Unlike previous datasets that are constrained by limited fields of view or simple acquisition conditions, MovingDroneCrowd++ exhibits three key characteristics: high dynamics, dense crowds, and diverse and complex acquisition conditions.
+It encompasses various lighting conditions, shooting angles, and flight altitudes, bridging the domain gap and capturing the true complexity of real-world environments to support model training and evaluation (see Fig. \ref{fig:motivation} (d) and Fig. \ref{fig:dataset_examples}).